reduxjs/react-redux/docs/using-react-redux/accessing-store.md

 ## Multiple Stores

 [Redux was designed to use a single store](https://redux.js.org/api/store#a-note-for-flux-users).
-However, if you are in an unavoidable position of needing to use multiple stores, with v6 you may do so by providing (multiple) custom contexts.
+However, if you are in an unavoidable position of needing to use multiple stores, as of v6 you may do so by providing (multiple) custom contexts.
 This also provides a natural isolation of the stores as they live in separate context instances.

 ```js